ROUND EARTH PUBLISHING www.round-earth.com

 B. Restriction: Cannot point elbow to ceiling.

 Note: The photo from which this sketch was made was not a staged shot.
-It was actual Before & After range of motion.
-Compare active triceps trigger points in B with improved range of motion immediately after treatment (A).
+It shows actual Before & After treatment range of motion.
+Compare active pre-treatment triceps trigger points (B) with improved range of motion immediately after treatment (A).

 www.round-earth.com